| |

 Laser Acupuncture

-Sometimes referred
+Sometimes

-surface of the skin with no heating effect, no damage to the
+to penetrate the surface of the skin with no heating effect,

-skin and no known side effects.
-Laser light directs bio-stimulation
+no damage to the skin and no known side effects.
+Laser light

-light energy to the body's cells, which the cells then convert
+directs bio-stimulation light energy to the body's cells, which

-into chemical energy to promote natural healing and pain relief.
+the cells then convert into chemical energy to promote natural

 The